JereMedr/java-guide/topics/src/abstractClases/abstract-class.md

 ### Partial Implementation:
 When you have a common base functionality but need derived classes to implement certain methods.

-## When to Use Abstract Classes
-### Shared Code:
-When you want to provide some common functionality and force subclasses to provide specific details.
-### Base Class:
-When creating a base class that shouldn't be instantiated but can hold shared code for derived classes.
-### Partial Implementation:
-When you have a common base functionality but need derived classes to implement certain methods.

 ## When Not to Use Abstract Classes
 ### Full Abstraction:
 Use interfaces instead if you need to define a contract without any implementation.